choimikey/choimikey/README.md

 <h2 align="left" font-weight="bold">About me</h2>
 <br>

 I’m a developer who has passion for building clean code with intuitive functionality.
 I am addicted to the feeling of feeling accomplished.
 I fuel that addiction by solving problems.
 I enjoy turning ideas into reality using creative solutions by taking into account time complexity.
-Innately, I am curious and interested in everything I come across that I do not understand at first.
+I have an extreme interest in anything I do not understand at first glance.
 Therefore, learning new skills, tools, and concepts excite me.
 In addition to working on various solo full stack projects, I have worked with creative teams, which involves daily stand-ups and communications, source control, and project management.

 <br>